 2019 - Luke Barbera / Ben Schulte

 2020- Senior Class!
 Josh Dittrich / Caden Hohne / Gavin Olson

 2022 – Diego Medina / Logan Nally

-Timberline Boys Lacrosse Club is the premier boys lacrosse club serving the Timberline High School District.
-We have teams ranging from 6th - 12th grade.
+Timberline Boys Lacrosse are your 2023 Idaho State Champions!
+We are the premier boys lacrosse club serving the Timberline High School District.
+We have teams ranging from 1st - 12th grade.
 One of our primary goals is to foster a culture of unparalleled competition, work ethic and sportsmanship.
-With 8 State Championships, Timberline Boys Lacrosse Club is the most successful lacrosse program in the state of Idaho.
+With 9 State Championships, Timberline Boys Lacrosse Club is the most successful lacrosse program in the state of Idaho.
 Go Wolves!